shopware/shopware/src/Docs/1-getting-started/10-dev-setup.md

 1. `Application environment`: whether a development or production instance should be prepared.
 Choose ```dev```.
 2. `URL to your /public folder`: the URL from which the shop should be reached.
 Use `http://shopware.test:8000`.
-3. `Tenant id`: the tenant ID for this shop.
-Use the default.
-4. `Database host`: where the database is hosted.
+3. `Database host`: where the database is hosted.
     - **Local Installation** Use the default.
     - **Docker Installation** Use `mysql`.
-5. `Database port`: the port under which the database may be reached.
+4. `Database port`: the port under which the database may be reached.
 Use the default.
-6. `Database name`: the name of the database which Shopware will use.
+5. `Database name`: the name of the database which Shopware will use.
 Use the default.
-7. `Database user`: the user shopware will use to access the database.
+6. `Database user`: the user shopware will use to access the database.
 Use the default.
 7. `Database password`: password of the given database user.
 Use `app`.

 Shopware and all of the its dependecies will now be installed.
 This may take a while.